Glossary¶

 -y

-The coordinates for the logical screen are defined by the orientation.
+coordinates defined by the orientation.

 See also